keystonejs/keystone/packages/fields/src/types/Virtual/README.md

 });
 ```

+### Field arguments

-`Virtual` fields can take arguments to be used by the resolver function using the `args` option, which takes a list of `{ name, type }` values.
+The GraphQL arguments to a `Virtual` field can be specified using the `args` option, which takes a list of `{ name, type }` values.
+The values for these arguments are made available in the second argument to the resolver function.

 ```js
 const { Virtual, CalendarDay } = require('@keystonejs/fields');